-Jessica describes the importance of financial justice by referencing Maslow’s Hierarchy of Needs.
+Ms. Pride describes the importance of financial justice by referencing Maslow’s Hierarchy of Needs.
 She explains in order for victims to heal and take back their power, the basic needs of food, clothing, shelter, and safety must be met.
 Often times, due to the trauma experienced, victims of sexual assault are unable

 to meet those basic needs.
 Financial justice can offer a first step on the road to empowering survivors and giving them the means to meet those needs.
-Whether taking on a culpable individual, corporation or municipality, Jessica uses the civil court system to send strong messages that result in serious changes.

 Community and CCS

-The quickly growing social media awareness campaign #WheelsForHer is Jessica Pride’s most recent public service initiative in ending sexual violence.
-Shocked and disheartened by the Stanford rape case, Jessica was equally inspired by the two brave men on bicycles who not only stopped the rape in progress, but also chased and caught the attacker.
+The quickly growing social media awareness campaign #WheelsForHer is Ms. Pride’s public service initiative in ending sexual violence.
+Shocked and disheartened by the Stanford rape case, Ms. Pride was equally inspired by the two brave men on bicycles who not only stopped the rape in progress, but also chased and caught the attacker.
 WheelsForHer supporters post photos of themselves on any type of wheels; bikes, skates, scooters, etc. to display a commitment to help end sexual assault.
 The WheelsForHer movement has aligned with Center Community Solutions to the take the commitment even further and engage every member of our community to give their support and #StartTheConvo around preventing and educating others about sexual violence.
 By joining in these initiatives, folks stand in solidarity with all survivors of sexual assault, and promote everyone’s essential role in ending sexual violence.

-Jessica Pride surmises perfectly: “I can’t wait to see the good things we can do.
+Ms. Pride surmises perfectly: “I can’t wait to see the good things we can do.
 When we work together we can create change.”